 - 21. Machinery must not operate in buffer strips when the soil is saturated. - 22.
-Machinery operating within buffer strips must: - a) use walkover techniques wherever possible; - b) prevent to the greatest extent practicable the skewing of machinery tracks; - c) operate with blade up at all times except when conducting earthworks in accordance with condition 23 of this schedule; and - d) not snig along drainage depressions. - 23.
-Earthworks must not be undertaken within buffer strips except for the construction of a road, extraction track or snig track crossing.
+Machinery operating within buffer strips must: - a) use walkover techniques wherever possible; - b) prevent to the greatest extent practicable the skewing of machinery tracks: - c) operate with blade up at all times except when conducting earthworks in accordance with condition 23 of this schedule; and - d) not snig along drainage depressions.

+23. Earthworks must not be undertaken within buffer strips except for the purpose of constructing a road crossing, extraction track crossing or snig track crossing.